-keyword - [parameter]
+keyword keyoperator [parameter]

 - keyword is the 1- to 8-character name of a keyword.
-The characters must be alphabetic. - is a required delimiter between a keyword and its assigned value for the CSS call.
-This delimiter must immediately follow the keyword (no blanks allowed). - parameter is a character string which replaces the keyword reference with the CSS.
+The characters must be alphabetic. - keyoperator is a required delimiter between a keyword and its assigned value for the CSS call.
+This delimiter must immediately follow the keyword (no blanks allowed).
+The equal sign (=) is the default keyoperator.

+parameter is a character string which replaces the keyword reference with the CSS.
 Null parameters are allowed.